 - Geography Markup Language ranks in the top 25% of languages

 - Geography Markup Language first appeared in 2000

 - See also: xml, rdf, kml

-- I have 23 facts about Geography Markup Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Geography Markup Language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: